 If you have just moved to or are thinking about moving to Malaysia, one of the first things that you need to look into is opening a local bank account.
 In today’s increasing global landscape, banking in Malaysia has become more open, accommodating, and easier to get into, especially for expatriates and foreigners.

 The banking and financial services industry in Malaysia operates under strict rules and regulations and is overseen by Bank Negara Malaysia, which is the Central Bank of Malaysia.

 Most major banks (both local and international) have, in recent years, increased their presence throughout the country.
-According to the World Bank Group in 2017, Malaysia has achieved one of the highest levels of financial inclusions in the world.
-As a new expatriate in Malaysia, you can rest assured that wherever in the country you are located, you will have access to full-service banking services.
+In 2017, Malaysia has achieved one of the highest levels of financial inclusions in the world.
+As a new expat in Malaysia, you can rest assured that wherever in the country you are located, you will have access to full-service banking services.

 Opening a bank account as an expatriate or a foreigner is a relatively straightforward process.
 That being said, banks in Malaysia operate slightly differently than in other countries due to the variety of banking services that they offer.

 Disclaimer: This article may include links to products or services offered by ExpatDen’s partners, which give us commissions when you click on them.
 Although this may influence how they appear in the text, we only recommend solutions that we would use in your situation.
 Read more in our Advertising Disclosure.